joshuazhou744/snooze_scribe/README.md

 - Snooze Scribe run on local development server with audio recording and handling on the python backend
 - Audio files are saved locally in an "audio" folder in the project directory
 - Legacy code still exists (commented out) in main.py of the api if you want to run this locally
-- Uses PyAudio SoundDevice and SoundFile to record and process audio data, possibly more reliable than RecordRTC
+- Uses PyAudio SoundDevice and SoundFile to record and procesgs audio data, possibly more reliable than RecordRTC

 v1 (10/07/2024):
 - Deployed on Vercel